jopakka/webRTC-project/README.md

 <br/>For more details please check the below link.<br/>
 https://firebase.google.com/docs/android/setup

+- You need to enable Firestore and Email-Password Authentication

 Once the setup is done you can run the project in Android Studio.